-Animal Rights Groups Want Federal Records Restored
+Animal-Rights Groups Want Federal Records Restored

-SAN FRANCISCO (CN) — Animal rights advocates on Wednesday asked a federal judge to order the U.S. government to restore online public access to records on companies’ compliance with animal welfare laws.
+SAN FRANCISCO (CN) — Animal-rights advocates asked a federal judge Wednesday to order the U.S. government to restore online public access to records on companies’ compliance with animal-welfare laws.

 The Animal Legal Defense Fund and three other groups sued the Department of Agriculture in February, claiming its Feb.
 3 decision to abruptly pull the data offline has obstructed their missions to fight animal cruelty and monitor government enforcement.